codemucker/tk/README.md

 The current default naive implementation just searches for bin/<task>[.sh|.ts|.deno.ts|] up the folder hierachy, or until it reaches the root dir, and falls back to tk built-in defaults after that

-To install, clone this repo and link to bin/tc into your PATH (e.g ~/bin/tk==>/path/to/tc/repo/bin/tc)
+To install, clone this repo and link to bin/tk into your PATH (e.g ~/bin/tk==>/path/to/tk/repo/bin/tk)

+Then run 'tk tk.help' for more info